 The microscopic world, represented mathematically by quantum theories of particles and dynamical fields, is in some ways simpler and in other ways infinitely more complex than the macroworld of surface reality.
 As we zoom in towards the microworld, one conceives of a notion that the universal wave function, the quantum organizing principle, the life force, the ‘fire within the belly of the universe’ reveals itself through geometry.

 Gazing into the rippling coloured patinas in a Keil lightbox not only gives us a better view of the artist’s mind at work but allows us to evolve our perception of matter and to begin to glimpse its intrinsic order.
 Spectators often feel themselves hypnotized, simultaneously drawn inwards and pulled outwards by what the camera sees and they do not.
 Are our minds really separate from the rest of the universe?

 With her large public gallery right in the centre of Florence devoted entirely to her work, Keil brings London contemporary art to the birth place of the Renaissance.
-She has studios in Borgo San Frediano, Florence and in the village of Vallico Sotto in the Tuscan Apuan Alps, and the company also has an office in Brompton Road, Knightsbridge, London.
-Her new showhouse will open in via del Monte alle Croci, Florence around Easter 2018.
-She may be visited in all of these places by appointment.
+She has studios in Florence and in the village of Vallico Sotto in the Tuscan Apuan Alps and may be personally visited by appointment.